10 Amazing Ways to Redeem Amex Membership Rewards Points

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-In the world of credit card points and miles, you'll be hard-pressed to find a more valuable points currency than American Express Membership Rewards points – the points you earn from cards like The Platinum Card® from American Express and the American Express® Gold Card.
+In the world of credit card points and miles, you’ll be hard-pressed to find a more valuable points currency than American Express Membership Rewards points – the points you earn from cards like *amex platinum card* and the *amex gold card*.

 Sure, a stash of Delta SkyMiles, United MileagePlus miles, or even American Airlines AAdvantage miles can be great.
-But with Membership Rewards, you have some unbeatable flexibility and value.
-You can book flights or hotels directly through amextravel.com, or transfer them to a growing list of different airline and hotel partners.
+But with Amex Membership Rewards, you have some unbeatable flexibility and value.
+You can book flights or hotels directly through amextravel.com … or best of all, transfer them to a long list of airline and hotel partners.

 There's no shortage of ways to put these points to use, but we've rounded up some of our favorites.

-Europe doesn't have to be expensive.
-And Iberia is how you pull it off for cheap.
+Europe doesn’t have to be expensive.
+And Iberia is the key to pulling it off for the least amount of points.

-The Spanish flag carrier has great award rates that can get you to Spain and back for a fraction of what most airlines typically charge.
-It gets as low as 34,000 Iberia Avios roundtrip.
-It's one of the best deals in the world of points and miles.
-Getting to Europe in a lie-flat seat doesn't get cheaper than this.
+This Spanish flag carrier has great award rates that can get you to Spain and back for a fraction of what most airlines typically charge.
+You just need to transfer 34,000 Amex points to Iberia Avios to fly to Europe roundtrip.

 iberia business class deal